Wave-appropriate reconstruction of compressible flows: physics-constrained acoustic dissipation and rank-1 entropy wave correction: Conclusions and future work

 It is important to note that all the algorithms presented in this paper require \textbf{conservative} variable reconstruction, which was also the choice of reconstruction in \cite{chamarthi2023wave}.
 The wave-appropriate framework and the rank-1 entropy correction are derived from the characteristic structure of the conservative-variable system and do not apply to primitive-variable reconstruction (see Ref.~\cite{hoffmann2024centralized}, where it has been shown that there will be significant differences between results obtained by conservative and primitive variable reconstruction).
 If pressure must be considered in place of total energy, then the recommended variable set is $[\rho,\ \rho u,\ \rho v,\ p]$; this means the reconstruction operates directly on momentum components ($\rho u,\ \rho v$) and not on velocity components ($u,v$), which would be the case in primitive variable reconstruction.

 WA-5, WA-CR, and WA-WENO-CR with $\eta_a^*=0.6010$ are the recommended schemes.
 The framework can be straightforwardly extended to curvilinear coordinates, and the rank-1 correction principle may apply to any scheme employing conservative-characteristic reconstruction.
-Future work may focus on theoretically characterizing the acoustic stability boundary, potentially deriving $\eta_a^*$ analytically from the interaction between acoustic waves and the Kelvin-Helmholtz instability.
-Such an analysis might reveal that $\eta_a^*$ should vary spatially, which could further improve results.